Owntric Logo

 Companies want high valuations, but smart investors want a fair deal.

-Smart Reg CF investors always check the valuation before investing.
+Smart equity crowdfunding investors always check valuation and fees before investing.

 The examples above are for illustration only, not a guarantee.